umgbhalla/starred/README.md

 ## JavaScript

+- [kekkorider/codrops-tutorial-ogl-image-carousel](https://github.com/kekkorider/codrops-tutorial-ogl-image-carousel) - Repository for a Codrops tutorial about the creation of an image carousel with GSAP and OGL
 - [microsoft/Web-Dev-For-Beginners](https://github.com/microsoft/Web-Dev-For-Beginners) - 24 Lessons, 12 Weeks, Get Started as a Web Developer
 - [mTvare6/htBrowser](https://github.com/mTvare6/htBrowser) - A hotkey browser made for developers to have easy doc access on any screen
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 100+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!